pkp/ojs/docs/UPGRADE.md

 Note that upgrading from OJS 2.4.x to OJS 3.0 will rearrange your submission file storage, so be sure to back it up before running an upgrade.

+It is recommended that you execute the upgrade script under the same user account that your server uses to execute OJS.
+If you cannot do this, you will need to ensure file permissions in your files directory allow the upgrade script to manage files there *before* the upgrade, and then reset file permissions *after* the upgrade completes (so that OJS can manage files there when invoked normally via the web).

 With that noted, follow the OJS 3.0 process described below.